-Explore human-environment interactions through a geographic lens and emphasis on place, space and identity.
+Explore human-environment interactions through a geographic lens with an emphasis on place, space and identity.
 Make use of geography’s unique focus on spatial analysis and tools to probe the social and environmental dimensions of climate change, cities and urbanization, spatial justice, inequality and globalization.

 To receive more information please contact: